urbanhedgerow/WP-Breaking-News-Mail/README.txt

 * plaintext excerpt
 * HTML excerpt

+*Important note:* The email alert will be sent only when you publish a post, not on updates.
+I recommend you create a single category destinated to this email alerts and check it in the plugin settings page, this way, when a breaking new occur you can check this category the email will be sent to your subscribers.

 You can edit the email templates.
 The messages in the public form for subscriptions are being shown with ajax

 Based on Subscribe2: http://subscribe2.wordpress.com/ from Matthew Robinson